 CLEARANCE & BACKGROUND MONITORING

-CES carries out Reassurance, Leak, Background and Clearance monitoring throughout Wellington and New Zealand.
+CES carries out Reassurance, Leak, Background and Clearance monitoring throughout the greater Wellington area.

 In accordance with legislation the Assessor should sight certain information prior to issuing a clearance, this may include: